History of Mongolia (1990–present): 1990s after the transition

 In the same year the constitution was ratified, the 1992 elections for the newly established unicameral State Great Khural were held on June 30.
 The MPRP won another round of parliamentary elections, winning 70 out of 76 seats in the State Great Khural.
+The main opposition alliance, the Democratic Alliance between the MDP, MNPP, and Mongolian United Party, won four seats, while the MSDP and an independent won a single seat.
+Puntsagiin Jasrai, an economist, was subsequently elected the next prime minister of an all-MPRP cabinet.
 The new constitution also provided that the President of Mongolia would be elected by popular vote rather than by the legislature as before.
 Incumbent Punsalmaagiin Ochirbat became Mongolia's first universally elected president, winning the 1993 presidential election with two-thirds of the vote.
-Originally an MPRP member, Ochirbat ran as the candidate of the opposition, after the MPRP had nominated an orthodox communist as their candidate.
+Originally an MPRP member, Ochirbat ran as the MNDP-MSDP joint opposition candidate after the MPRP had nominated an orthodox party member, Lodongiin Tüdev, as their candidate.
 The MPRP was electorally defeated for the first time in its history.